 Jason has over 35 years of teaching experience and is one of the most in demand drum set educators in his field.
 Jason is currently on Faculty at University California Irvine, (2004-present), the Musicians Institute in Hollywood (2005-present) and most recewntly was asked to join the prestigious jazz faculty at Cal State University Northridge/CSUN (2019).
 Recently, Jason has performed as a guest lecturer at CalArts, Cornell University, USC, UCLA, UNR, Saddleback College, Kansas University, Morehead University/Kentucky and Cuesta College.
 Through his career, Jason has performed clinics, workshops & master classes literally all over the world.

-If you are interested in contacting Jason regarding lessons, please contact him directly at or use the link below.
+If you are interested in studying with Jason, please use the contact form below.
 Skype lessons are available for those who live outside the Los Angeles area.

 "Very few people love music the way Jason Harnell does.
 His love of and respect for drumming is inspiring, contagious, and reflected in his teaching.
 Jason is a master drummer and a leading voice in modern jazz drumming.
 Yet despite his mastery, he explores music with the curiosity and joy of a child.
 As a lifelong student, Jason considers ‘practice’ to be something sacred; something that strengthens his ‘relationship’ with music.
 Through creative concepts, approaches, and practical exercises, Jason invites his students to join him in his never-ending quest for creative freedom.”